 Healthcare went through a period of incredible stagnancy where the focus of each day was surviving rather than thriving.
 Leaders would be wise to consider amplifying their learning and development opportunities for nurses, and also to consider other aspects of growth such as personal growth, career ladders, and innovation hubs.

-Another example could be an organization seeing that support for adapting to change is a top driver for intention to stay, and then working with their nurses to create programs to help them learn new technology as it is implemented in the practice.
+Another example could be an organisation seeing that support for adapting to change is a top driver for intention to stay, and then working with their nurses to create programs to help them learn new technology as it is implemented in the practice.

-Additionally, organizations can differentiate themselves among potential nurses by integrating further key learnings from provider feedback, such as the idea that modern employees are more likely than ever to look for employers whose values align with their own set of beliefs.
+Additionally, organisations can differentiate themselves among potential nurses by integrating further key learnings from provider feedback, such as the idea that modern employees are more likely than ever to look for employers whose values align with their own set of beliefs.

 The first step to an action plan is listening

 The current nursing shortage is a many-pronged problem affecting the profession at every level.
 Nursing schools aren’t turning out enough new nurses, burnout is a major concern, and the aging population in the nursing workforce will see major retirement levels in the coming years.
-As the general population in the US continues to age and people are living longer with more access to medical care and more chronic health issues to manage, the challenges faced by healthcare organizations and nurses will continue to grow.
+As the general population in the US continues to age and people are living longer with more access to medical care and more chronic health issues to manage, the challenges faced by healthcare organisations and nurses will continue to grow.

-In the face of such a significant crisis, it is imperative for organizations to start working to improve the experiences of their current nurses and develop sustainable programs for new nurses entering the workforce.
+In the face of such a significant crisis, it is imperative for organisations to start working to improve the experiences of their current nurses and develop sustainable programs for new nurses entering the workforce.